 Alice gave a TED Global presentation delivered at the Royal Institution, her talk specifically highlights the societal inequities posed by the climate change challenge.

 Laurence Stamford, Chemical Engineer

-In the last year, Laurence has initiated and led the switch in the School’s paper supplies from non-recycled, non-certified A4 to 100% recycled, FSC-certified paper at no additional cost.
-By coordinating with the School’s Stores department, Central Stores and the internal Environmental and Social Responsibility Group, this change has been fully implemented.
+In the last year, Laurence has initiated and led the switch in the Department's paper supplies from non-recycled, non-certified A4 to 100% recycled, FSC-certified paper at no additional cost.
+By coordinating with the Department’s Stores department, Central Stores and the internal Environmental and Social Responsibility Group, this change has been fully implemented.
 The change affects 2 million sheets (10 tonnes) or A4 per year with a total carbon footprint of around 8,500 kg CO2- equivalent.

 Laurence also started the first Green Impact Team in CEAS (the Sustainable Industrial Systems team) and delivered talks and activities on the sustainability of energy systems at Manchester Science Festival (2015 & 2016), Runshaw College (January 2016), Manchester Museum’s ‘Climate Control’ programme (July 2016) and NERC’s ‘Into the Blue’ event (October 2016).